magic/core/README.md

 * config.HOIST allows adding any module at the bottom of the page (gdpr, messages will use that)

 ##### 0.0.9 - unreleased
+* config.HOIST can be an array or a string
 ...